Professor Emeritus of Education Policy

 Educational expansion and social mobility

 Working with Professor Cristina Iannelli in the School of Education, University of Edinburgh, and others, Lindsay Paterson has studied developments in social mobility and their relationship to educational expansion during the twentieth century.
-The data sets have been the British Household Panel Study, the Scottish School Leavers Survey, and the Scottish Household Survey.
+The data sets have been the UK Household Longitudinal Study, the Scottish School Leavers Survey, and the Scottish Household Survey.
 The statistical techniques are loglinear modelling and various non-linear elaborations of it.
 Examples of publications in this connection are:

 Iannelli, C., Gamoran, A. and Paterson, L. (2011), ‘Expansion through diversion in Scottish higher education, 1987-2001’, Oxford Review of Education, 37, pp. 717-41.